Skip to main content

 A content pipeline with conditional review and timeout handling:

-import { createMultiAgentOrchestrator, dag } from '@directive-run/ai';
+import { createMultiAgentOrchestrator, dag } from '@directive-run/ai/multi-agent';

 const orchestrator = createMultiAgentOrchestrator({